Hot Water Storage

 Conventional boilers, such as efficient condensing boilers, are often unsuitable for solar water storage.
 These boilers are designed to take in cold mains-pressure water, and then solar systems supply hot or warm water at a lower pressure.
 For solar hot water storage, an additional tank or boiler replacement may be required.
 Furthermore, most solar water heaters require a well-insulated storage tank where an additional outlet and inlet are connected to and from the collector.

 Recent developments offer the possibility to connect a solar hot water system directly with a boiler without replacement.
-Contact a local solar system supplier in your area to check if your boiler or tank is suitable.
+Contact a solar professional in your area to check if your boiler or tank is suitable.

 Hot Water Storage Cylinder.
 Source: National Renewable Energy Laboratory